loco-choco/FreeCamMod/README.md

-# ProbeGrapleMod (first version)
+# FreeCamMod (first version)
-Mod for the Alpha Outer Wilds version 1.2 that adds a graple rope to the game
+Mod for the Alpha Outer Wilds version 1.2 that adds a free cam to the game

 ### How do I install it?